Epics123/Ethan_Heil_Portfolio/HotSwap/README.md

 HotSwap is a 3D sandbox VR game where the player is a teenager who must hide all of the illicit in their room before mom gets home!

-This game was made for a 48 hour game jam and it is very incompete.
-As of right now it is just a sandbox where you can mess around with all of the items in the room.
-Our team hopes to continue working on it more in the future.
+I worked on Hot Swap as a part of a 48 hour game jam during my spring 2020 semester at Champlain.
+I was on a 10 person team with 1 producer, 2 designers, 3 programmers, and 4 artists, and I was responible for some of the visual effects in the game as well as object interaction.
+This was my first time ever working on a VR game, but it was fun to try and tackle a new challenge in a short period of time.
+Unfortunatly, because it took the team a while to get the hang of working with VR we were only able to get a working sandbox with a few core mechanics.
+Messing around in VR is always fun though!